JayMonkey/Sony-S-DSDT-Patches/README.md

 http://www.tonymacx86.com/mavericks-laptop-support/114961-jays-monkeybook-pro-ultimate-sony-vpc-se-customac-build.html#post699323

-I will be publishing a new guide on how to extract your native DSDT and patch it using these repository’s soon.
+I will be publishing a new guide on how to extract your native DSDT and patch it using these edits soon.

 Cheers
 Jay